Norse Mythology

 Notable Heroes: Sigurd, Beowulf, and Ragnar Lothbrok

-Heroes like Sigurd, who slayed a dragon, Beowulf, who fought monsters for his people, and Ragnar Lothbrok, the daring chieftain, are legends.
-Their sagas highlight not just bravery but a mix of cunning and fate-acceptance.
+Heroes like Sigurd, who slew the dragon Fafnir, Beowulf, who fought monsters to protect his people, and Ragnar Lothbrok, the legendary chieftain, stand as enduring figures.
+Their sagas highlight not just raw courage but a combination of cunning and fate-acceptance that defined the Norse heroic ideal.

 Rituals and Symbols of Bravery